UKCloud/documentation/articles/connectivity/conn-ref-hybrid-crown-connect.md

 title: HybridConnect vs CrownConnect (Private Connectivity)
 description: Outlines the difference between HybridConnect and CrownConnect and explains when each should be used
 services: connectivity
-author: shighmoor
+author: nstobbart
-reviewer: shighmoor
+reviewer: nstobbart
-lastreviewed: 07/12/2020
+lastreviewed: 22/03/2021
 toc_rootlink: Reference
 toc_sub1:
 toc_sub2: